Aledax/WireConstruction/README.md

 - Designing a responsive, intuitive, and visually pleasing UI
 - Designing satisfying sound effects with Audacity

-The """version control""" used for this repository is horrendous.
-I've learned my lesson since.

 ## Controls

 Basic controls: